V4Fire/Client/src/core/data/README.md

 }
 ```

-Please notice that root keys of mocks are represent HTTP methods, but not provider methods.
-Values are contain arrays of request objects for matching: the algorithm finds the most suitable option and returns it response.
-Also supports dynamically casting responses:
+Mind that root keys of mocks are represent HTTP methods, but not provider methods.
+Values are contain arrays of request objects to match: the algorithm finds the most suitable option and returns it response.
+Also, the middleware supports dynamically casting responses:

 ```js
 import Provider, { provider } from 'core/provider';